Placenta Accreta: Symptoms, Risks, and Treatment

 What are the risks of placenta accreta to the mother?

 The placenta usually has difficulty separating from the uterine wall.
 The primary concern for the mother is hemorrhaging during manual attempts to detach the placenta.
 Severe hemorrhaging can be life-threatening.

 Other concerns involve damage to the uterus or other organs (percreta) during removal of the placenta.
 Hysterectomy is a common therapeutic intervention, but the results involve the loss of the uterus and the ability to conceive.

-There is nothing a woman can do to prevent placenta accreta, and there is little that can be done for treatment once placenta accreta has been diagnosed.
-If you have been diagnosed with placenta accreta your healthcare provider will monitor your pregnancy with the intent of scheduling a delivery and using a surgery that may spare the uterus.
+There is nothing a woman can do to prevent placenta accreta, and there is little that can be done for treatment once it has been diagnosed.
+Upon diagnosis your healthcare provider will monitor your pregnancy with the intent of scheduling delivery and using a surgery that may spare the uterus.

 It is particularly important to discuss this surgery with your doctor if you desire to have additional children.